 Set Action Thresholds

-Before taking any pest control action, IPM first sets an action threshold, a point at which pest populations or environmental conditions indicate that pest control action must be taken.
+Before taking any action to control a pest, IPM first sets an action threshold, a point at which pest populations or environmental conditions indicate that pest control action must be taken.
 Sighting a single pest does not always mean control is needed.
-The level at which pests will either become an economic or health threat is critical to guide future pest control decisions.
+The level at which pests will become either an economic or health threat is critical to future pest control decisions.

 Monitor and Identify Pests

 Not all insects, weeds and other living organisms require control.
 Many organisms are innocuous, and some are even beneficial.
 IPM programs work to monitor for pests and identify them accurately, so appropriate control decisions can be made in conjunction with action thresholds.
 This monitoring and identification removes the possibility that pesticides will be used when they are not really needed or that the wrong kind of pesticide will be used.

 As a first line of pest control, IPM programs work to manage the crop, lawn, or indoor space to prevent pests from becoming a threat.
 In an agricultural crop, this may mean using cultural methods, such as rotating between different crops, selecting pest-resistant varieties, and planting pest-free rootstock.
 In a home it can be as simple as making sure clutter is reduced, window screens are keeping pests outside, and food is not available for pests.
 These control methods can be very effective and cost-efficient and present little to no risk to people or the environment.